A slave runs away from his master and hides in the woods – then finds himself face to face with a limping lion…

 Proofread by Claire Deakin.

-It happened in ancient times that a slave named Androcles escaped from his master and fled into the forest, and he wandered there for a long time until he was weary and well nigh spent with hunger and despair.
+It happened in ancient times that a slave named Androcles escaped from his master and fled into the forest, and he wandered there for a long time until he was weary.

 Just then he heard a lion near him moaning and groaning and at times roaring terribly.
-Tired as he was, Androcles rose up and rushed away from the lion; but as he made his way through the bushes he stumbled over the root of a tree and fell down twisting his ankle.
-When he tried to get up, there he saw the lion coming towards him, limping on three feet and holding his fore-paw in front of him.
+And when he tried to get up, there he saw the lion coming towards him.

-One day a number of soldiers came marching through the forest and found Androcles, and as he could not explain what he was doing they took him prisoner and brought him back to the town from which he had fled.
-Here his master soon found him and brought him before the authorities, and he was condemned to death because he had fled from his master.
+One day, a number of soldiers came marching through the forest and found Androcles.
+They took him prisoner and brought him back to the town, and he was condemned to death because he had fled from his master.

-So Androcles was condemned to be thrown to the lions, and on the appointed day he was led forth into the arena and left there alone with only a spear to protect him from the lion.
 The Emperor of Rome was in the royal box that day and gave the signal for the lion to come out and attack Androcles.
 But when it came out of its cage and got near Androcles, what do you think it did?
-Instead of jumping upon him, it rubbed up against him and stroked him with its paw and made no attempt to do him any harm.
+Instead of jumping upon him, it rubbed up against him, and stroked him with its paw.

 It was of course the lion which Androcles had met in the forest.
-The Emperor, surprised at seeing such a strange behavior in so cruel a beast, summoned Androcles to him and asked him how it happened that this particular lion had lost all its cruelty of character.
+The Emperor summoned Androcles to him.
 So Androcles told the Emperor all that had happened to him and how the lion was showing gratitude for his having relieved it of the thorn.
-Thereupon the emperor pardoned Androcles and ordered his master to set him free, while the lion was taken back into the forest and let loose to enjoy freedom once more.
+Thereupon, the emperor pardoned Androcles and ordered his master to set him free, while the lion was taken back into the forest and let loose to enjoy freedom once more.